Over 2 million pictures framed

 All frames come standard with our Clarity+ Perspex.
 It's cut from a high quality acrylic sheet that's both crystal clear, but also safe and filters out over 99% of UV light.
 Cleaning acrylic is simple, as our step-by-step guide below shows.

 Typically, most picture frames are bought with an acrylic (plastic) glazing rather than glass.
 Glass can be fitted upon request and requires a different method of cleaning.
-If you wish to read how to clean a glass fitted picture frame, please click here
+Read how to clean a glass fitted picture frame instead.

 Before You Start